-Principle 2: Chairman and Chief Executive Officer The roles of Chairman and Chief Executive Officer are filled by separate individuals, and the Chief Executive Officer is appointed by the Board for a definite period of time.
-During the period under review Mr Nikhil P. Patil was re-appointed as Chief Executive Officer of the Company.
+Principle 2: Chairman and Chief Executive Officer In line with the requirements of Principle 2, MPC has segregated the functions of the Chief Executive Officer and the Chairman.
+The Chief Executive Officer is appointed by the Board for a definite period of time.

-The responsibilities and roles of the Chairman and the Chief Executive Officer are clearly established and agreed to by the Board of Directors.
 The Chairman is responsible to lead the Board and set its agenda.
 The Chairman ensures that the Board is in receipt of precise, timely and objective information and also encourages active engagement by all members of the Board for discussion of complex and contentious issues.